SindriaInc/publish-image/readme.md

 # Publish Image

-This IaC component permit build SSL/TLS certs with route53 dns.
+This IaC component permit build and publish every docker image.

 This is atomic routine for any CI/CD such as gitlab-ci, bitbucket-pipelines etc.
 In any case is possible to use it manually with run.sh helper script.